serdarsamancioglu/stockfeed/README.md

 # StockFeed

-> A Mobile App to display news feed and stock tickers.
+> A Mobile App to display news feed and live stock prices.
 > Written in Kotlin with MVVM architecture.

 ##  Preview